NaViGatorFL/FICS-eChain/README.md

 ## Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-# Notes:
-- We can directly place the apprun.sh script in script file (but have not explored this option yet)
-- For net_name, Get it from the spec.yaml
-- If not present in spec.yaml, sudo docker network ls
-- Find the name ending with ‘_net’

 # Disk space overflow fix
 Create a file named daemon.json and place it in the /etc/docker directory.
 Content of the file can be the following JSON object: